WooCommerce checkout page terms and conditions protect your store from disputes, chargebacks, and legal liability.

 For that, navigate to FunnelKit ⇒ Store Checkout and click on the ‘Create Store Checkout’ button.

-After that, select your favourite page builder and choose a template from the list of prebuilt checkout templates that FunnelKit provides.
+After that, select your favourite page builder and choose a template from the list of prebuilt checkout templates provided by FunnelKit.

-Feel free to choose your favorite page builder, like Elementor, Bricks, Divi, Gutenberg, Oxygen, etc., or use shortcodes with any other page builder you want.
+Feel free to choose your favorite page builder, such as Elementor, Bricks, Divi, Gutenberg, or Oxygen, or use shortcodes with any other page builder you prefer.

 To select one, hover on the template you like and click on Preview.
 Here, we are choosing the Elementor page builder and going with the Hific template.

 We are going with a one-page checkout.
-Please note that the multi-page checkout option is only available for the pro version.
+Please note that the multi-page checkout option is only available in the Pro version.

 To customize the checkout page template, click on the checkout step.